kartonfarkas/api_docs/source/suite/emails/viewing_response.rst

      - Type
      - Description
      - Comments
-   * - id
+   * - email_id
      - int
-     - ID of the email
+     - ID of the email, part of the URI
      -

 Result Example